 If you are wondering about clear renewal sources of energy such as wind or solar power, coal has an advantage over those too.
 Because, although coal has more emissions and is, therefore, a bigger polluter than those energy sources, coal is more reliable.
 Why?
 Because it does not rely on the weather or other external conditions.
 So you never need to wait for it, either.
 But if you are concerned about the environment, coal is not the polluter it once was.
 Thanks to new technologies, a big amount of the emissions produced by coal can now be captured.
 This has two main benefits: the obviously lessened environmental impact but also the easier maintenance of all the infrastructure involved.

 The final advantage of using coal is that it can be easily converted into different fuels.
-When coal is converted into liquid or gas form it becomes a lot cleaner.
+When coal is converted into a liquid or gas form it becomes a lot cleaner.

 What Are The Main Cons Of Coal?